jasonhejna/raspberrytraffic/README.md

 # raspberrytraffic
-Google Maps with the Traffic on a Raspberry Pi running Raspbian (a debian build)
+Google Maps with Traffic on a Raspberry Pi running Raspbian (a debian build)

 You'll need to do a couple things...

 1. Install feh image viewer http://feh.finalrewind.org/
 2. Install libcec - this will turn off / on your TV through HDMI
-3. Install PyQt4 with these libraries from QtCore, QtGui, and QtWebKit
+3. Install PyQt4 with these libraries: QtCore, QtGui, and QtWebKit - used to create an image from a website
 3. Download this repository into /home/pi
+4. Test that everything works... sudo sh waitmakeimage.sh
+    DISPLAY=:0.0 XAUTHORITY=/home/pi/.Xauthority sudo feh --quiet --preload -rSfilename -F -Z /home/pi/webimage.png sudo killall feh
-4. Copy the crontab file into your crontab (command is "crontab -e")
+5. Copy the crontab file into your crontab (command is "crontab -e")
-5. Tweak the crontab to your desired schedule.
+6. Update your crontab to your desired schedule ("crontab -e").